eclipse-rdf4j/rdf4j/CONTRIBUTING.md

 1. Create an issue in the [issue tracker](https://github.com/eclipse/rdf4j/issues) that describes your improvement, new feature, or bug fix.
 Alternatively, comment on an existing issue to indicate you're keen to help solve it.
 2. Fork the repository on GitHub.
 3. Create a new branch for your changes starting from the `main` branch.
 Name your branch like this: `GH-1234-short-description-here` where 1234 is the Github issue number.
 See [Workflow](#workflow) for details.
 4. Make your changes.
-Apply the [RDF4J code formatting guidelines](#code-formatting)
+Apply the [RDF4J code formatting guidelines](#code-formatting) by running `mvn process-resources`.
 5. Make sure you include tests.
-We use JUnit 4 with AssertJ and Mockito.
+We use JUnit 5 with AssertJ and Mockito.
 Have a look around for existing tests to get some idea, and of course feel free to ask advice.
 6. Make sure the test suite passes after your changes: you can run `mvn verify` to run tests locally.
 7. Commit your changes into the branch.
 Make sure the commit author name and e-mail correspond to what you used to sign the ECA.
 Use meaningful commit messages.
 Reference the issue number in the commit message (for example "GH-276: added null check").
 8. Push your changes to your branch in your forked repository.